CHI-CityTech/AI_Media_Control/README.md

 ```python
 assistant_id = "your_assistant_id_here"
 ```

+* 🔒 **warning** Track your API Key usage to see how much you're using and have to pay.
+Here's OpenAI usage link: [https://platform.openai.com/usage](https://platform.openai.com/usage)

 ---

 ## ▶️ Step 6: Run the Application

-From your terminal OR Play the run button from your IDE:
+From your terminal OR Play the run button [▶️] from your IDE (Visual Studio Code):

 ```Terminal
 python app.py